Diabetes check-up is a must for adults

 - Besides, a diabetes check up can also let you know the negative impacts of diabetes that your body has already faced.

 Diabetes or diabetes mellitus is a dreadful disease that acts on your body’s capability of producing and using blood sugar (glucose).
 Blood sugar or glucose is the major source of your body’s energy, and our body requires energy for every work.
 Our pancreas produces a hormone called insulin, which assists your body to exploit glucose for energy.

 Hormone insulin also helps in moving blood sugar from your bloodstream into your body cells.
 When your body does not make enough insulin or the insulin is working properly as it should, this can cause your blood sugar level to go high.
 Increased levels of blood sugar in the blood is considered as diabetes.
 Diabetes may cause nerve damage, heart disease, kidney disease, and eye issues as well.
 In some cases, diabetes can be very lethal.

 What is the purpose of diabetes tests?

-Diabetes tests help to evaluate the measurement of blood sugar level in your blood and urine.
-Diabetes blood tests helps in diagnosing of these following health diseases:
+Diabetes test help to evaluate the measurement of blood sugar level in your blood and urine. diabetes blood test helps in diagnosing of these following health diseases:

 - Type 1 diabetes: When your body fails to produce enough insulin or cannot produce insulin at all, this situation is considered as type 1 diabetes.
 This condition occurs when the immune system attacks the cells which are responsible for the production of insulin.
 Type 1 diabetes is also known as juvenile diabetes, as this mainly starts from childhood.
 However, this diabetes can also occur at any point in your life.
 People with type 1 diabetes should take insulin doses daily.